ozbayae/WorkMuter/README.md

 Make sure you have Python 3 installed.
 Move WorkMuterPython to the desired location.
 Inside that folder, run install.bat to install the necessary packages (installs to default environment).
 To run WorkMuter, launch run.bat (or launch WorkMuter.py from the command line).
 ### IF YOU ARE USING THE EXECUTABLE

-You don't need to have Python installed, and you don't need to use install.bat Simply move or copy the folder WorkMuterProgram to the desired location (like C:\Program Files\) To run WorkMuter, run WorkMuter.exe.
+You don't need to have Python installed, and you don't need to use install.bat Simply move or copy the folder WorkMuterProgram to the desired location (like ~~C:\Program Files\"~~ actually, the location should not have whitespace (issue not yet resolved).
+To run WorkMuter, run WorkMuter.exe.
 ### Running WorkMuter
 If you want to run the program at startup, make a shortcut to run.py or to WorkMuter.exe